scalyr/helm-scalyr/README.md

 ## Installation

 You must set some items:
 - ``scalyr.apiKey``: Must be a "Log Write Access" API key.
 Log into your DataSet account.
-Then click on your account (email address), and select "Api Keys".
+Select your account (email address), then select "Api Keys".
 - ``scalyr.k8s.clusterName``: You must set a name for your Kubernetes cluster, which shows in the UI.
 - By default data uploads to our US server.
 For EU customers, set `scalyr.server="eu.scalyr.com"`.
 - `<release-version>`: The latest release version is at the top of the [README](https://scalyr.github.io/helm-scalyr/).
-For previous releases, you can consult the CHANGELOG.
+You can consult the CHANGELOG for previous releases.

 To install: